AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-7-frontiers.md

 its function so an **optimal layerwise relaxation**—the tightest convex set available at every layer—becomes exact.
 Finding those tightest sets may still be intractable.
-It also studies **branch-and-bound**, which splits activation or input cases and verifies every resulting subproblem.
+This leaves the computational cost of exactness unresolved.
+The study makes that cost concrete by comparing the construction with **branch-and-bound**, which splits activation or input cases and verifies every resulting subproblem.
 For its nested-max encoding in $d$ dimensions, the optimal layerwise multi-neuron construction uses $O(d)$ constraints, meaning that the count grows linearly with $d$, in one subproblem.
 An exact DeepPoly branch-and-bound proof uses
 $2^{d-1}$ activation-pattern subproblems.

 The frontier is therefore more precise than “larger groups are tighter.”
 The